Skip to main content

 Four Service Characteristics

 Recently I came across several articles by researchers and experts that laid out definitions and characteristics of services.
 ITIL provides us with a definition that can help drive the creation of value-laden services: A means of delivering value to customers by facilitating outcomes customers want to achieve without the ownership of specific costs and risks.
 An area that ITIL is not so clear is in terms of service characteristics.
-Several researchers and experts put forth that services have four basic characteristics (IHIP): · Intangibility—Services are the results of actions not things.
+Several researchers and experts put forth that services have four basic characteristics (IHIP): Intangibility—Services are the results of actions not things.
 They have no physical presence and represent a logical set of elements.
-One way to think of service is “work done for others.” · Heterogeneity—Also known as “variability”; services are unique items because of the mechanisms used to deliver services-that is people.
+One way to think of service is “work done for others.”
+Heterogeneity—Also known as “variability”; services are unique items because of the mechanisms used to deliver services, which is people.
 Because the people element adds variability, the service is variable.
-This holds true especially for the v
+This holds true, especially for the value proposition—not everyon

 Balance in Service Operation IV